mkdrake37/seams/fulbright.md

 > Workshop Impact on Host Institution (2,500 characters)

+AIMS, like any research and training organization, prospers according to its reputation.
+That reputation is built by the accomplishments of the individuals that participate in its program.
+Thus, the more high-quality work its students and researchers get out to the public in general, especially while participating in AIMS-based activities, the better faculty and students the institute will attract.

+The mission of AIMS is to develop mathematical talent, not produce programmers.
+However, important technical work often involves a substantial software component.
+Some students will naturally gravitate to this kind of work, and AIMS will benefit by helping those students get the best coaching and collaboration tailored to cultivating their interests as computational scientists and mathematicians.
+By adding an optional workshop to end of the formal curriculum, AIMS can best balance encouraging this subset of the cohort and meeting the needs of the whole student body.

+Offering an optional workshop after the formal program, however, will maximize the benefit to students for invested resources.

 Since the workshop is focused on translating research work, we anticipate that at least a few projects will eventually lead to publicly available products - e.g. software modules for open source languages such as R or Python, web-based applications